 After walking out along the top of the cliff and looking over the edge, this is what we found!
 A second “hidden” beach with white sand!
 This place was truly like being in a dream.
 You mean these kinds of places DO exist?? 🙂

 From a different angle, the water looks like it has a shark in it!
 See it? 😉

-This is where I got brave, but I love the photo!
-Thank you to Amanda for this photo!
+This is where I got brave, but I really wanted this photo!

 Disclaimer: Again, I am not recommending getting this close to the edge!